Croydon/cubescript/README.md

 https://github.com/OctaForge/libostd

-If libostd can work on your system, so can libcubescript.
+If libostd can work on your system, so can CubeScript.

 Libostd is built using Meson.
 Therefore, you need to install Meson and then you can compile it as usual.
 Typically, this will be something like